Beastslash/about/governance/policies/code-of-conduct.md

-# Beastslash Code of Conduct
+# Code of Conduct
-The **Beastslash Code of Conduct** applies to all Beastslash community members, including employees, interns, contractors, players, users, and guests.
+The Code of Conduct applies to all Beastslash community members, including employees, interns, contractors, players, users, and guests.
 Each product and service may have its own specific rules that complement the Beastslash Code of Conduct.

 ## Global rules
 ### 1. Play by the rules